abbbi/qmpbackup/README.md

 disks to ```/tmp/backup/<disk-id>/FULL-<timestamp>```.
 It ensures consistency by creating the bitmap and backup within one QMP transaction.

-See the following discussion on the qmeu-block mailinglist regarding this topic:
+See the following discussion on the qemu-block mailinglist regarding this topic:

  https://lists.nongnu.org/archive/html/qemu-block/2016-11/msg00682.html